• Skip to primary navigation

 I absolutely love how this string light pole planter project turned out.
 I really enjoy the ambiance of having the backyard lit up with string lights at night.

-Note: If you can’t find the half whiskey barrels at your hardware store, I did find these wooden barrels on Amazon for a reasonable price.
+Note: If you can’t find the half whiskey barrels at your hardware store, I did find wooden barrels online for a reasonable price.

 Andy and I did this project early summer after a dry spell with water restrictions.
 The grass is dead, dead, dead in some of the pictures.
 I’m glad to report that we’ve had quite a lot of rain since, including a couple of Tropical Storms.
 And, we’ve even had a chance to light a few fires in our modest fire pit.